Best Time to Post on LinkedIn: AI-Optimized Scheduling

 What the Data Shows (And What It Doesn’t)

-Here’s what those studies don’t tell you:
+So the direction is clear: midweek, mid-morning to lunch.
+But here’s what those studies don’t tell you:

 They’re averages across millions of users.
 Your network isn’t the average.
 A recruiter’s optimal time differs from a B2B software founder’s.
+The social media benchmarks show engagement rates varying by 15x across industries on the same platform — why would optimal posting times be universal?

 The best timing research is your own data.
 Second best is AI that learns from your specific account.